lpcode808/SteamEngine25/content/atlas/concepts/Stakeholder Mapping.md

 updated: 2025-11-12
 ---
 up: [[atlas/concepts/index]]
-# Stakeholder Mapping: Understanding All the People Affected

 > **"Who else cares about this problem and solution?"** - A systematic approach to identifying everyone affected by your design decisions.